Fixatives Are Not All the Same

 Is it affected by moisture (for humidity or mixed-media uses)?

-To clearly see the smudging I set up black on white charts for each of the 12 makes with a light and a heavy application of black pastel, a light and a heavy application of charcoal and a band of graphite.
+To clearly see the smudging I set up black on white charts for each of the 12 brands with a light and a heavy application of black pastel, a light and a heavy application of charcoal, and a band of graphite.
 I also included a light band of black pastel at the bottom that was for testing the reaction to a wet finger.

 I then applied the fixatives in 3 columns: 1, 2, and 3 coats, plus a column un-fixed.
 I applied it from a short distance, so the application was fairly heavy.
 After everything was well dried I did smudge tests with my fingers to see how well the fixative worked.